Find out about traffic conditions on your route. Link

 Under federal laws, regulations and guidance, state (and local) governments must develop a transition plan to remediate deficiencies addressed in the self-evaluation.
-SHA’s transition plan, which goes beyond the minimal requirements, does several things, listed below.
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) transition plan, which goes beyond the minimal requirements, does several things, listed below.

-ADA improvements in the public rights of way are accomplished through a variety of construction and maintenance programs, such are resurfacing, spot safety, etc. However, the ADA Retrofit Program (Fund 33) is specifically targeted to address ADA deficiencies found in the self-evaluation.
-SHA initial Transition Plan was completed in December, 2009.
+Americans with Disabilities Act (ADA) improvements in the public rights of way are accomplished through a variety of construction and maintenance programs, such are resurfacing and spot safety.
+However, the ADA Retrofit Program (Fund 33) is specifically targeted to address ADA deficiencies found in the self-evaluation.
+The MDOT SHA initial Transition Plan was completed in December, 2009.
 It is continually updated.

 The transition plan does several items: